cirofalsarella/Registros-em-Arquivos-Binarios/README.md

-Projects made for a college subject by
-@cirofalsarella
-@PedroMartelleto

-Each branch represents a different project, with different functions/operations

 A database management system that uses B-Trees for quickly retrieving registers.
+University project by @cirofalsarella @PedroMartelleto.

+Each branch represents a different project, with different functions and operations.

 ## Folder structure
     .